Ensono/amido.github.io/docs/nx/playwright/init.md

 - What is the name of the project for this component?
     - The name of the existing playwright test app to be enhanced
 - Would you like to install the scaffolding for accessibility testing?
-    - Whether to install [`@axe-core/playwright`](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/playwright/README.md) and configure an example accesibility test
+    - Whether to install [`@axe-core/playwright`](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/playwright/README.md) and configure an example accessibility test
 - What type of visual regression tests would you like to use?
     - none: Do not generate visual regression tests
     - native: Generate visual regression tests using Playwrights native [visual comparison api](https://playwright.dev/docs/test-snapshots)